mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 ```

 :::info
-💡 The utility returns a plain string, `'[data-mui-color-scheme="dark"] &'`, that lets you create a style for a specific color scheme.
+💡 Using the utility equals to writing a plain string `'[data-mui-color-scheme="dark"] &'`, if you don't have a custom configuration.
 :::

 ## Force a specific color scheme